posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 ---

-[For contributing to the [Microsoft Python Language Server](https://github.com/Microsoft/python-language-server) see its own repo; for [debugpy](https://github.com/microsoft/debugpy) see its own repo]
+[For contributing to the [Microsoft Python Language Server](https://github.com/Microsoft/python-language-server) see its own repo; for [Pylance](https://github.com/microsoft/pylance-release) see its own repo; for [debugpy](https://github.com/microsoft/debugpy) see its own repo]

 ## Contributing a pull request